atick-faisal/label-studio/docs/source/guide/troubleshooting.md

     If you don’t see tasks in the Data Manager, your bucket doesn’t have GET permissions, only LIST permissions.

-If there is only LIST permission, Label Studio can scan the bucket for the existence of objects without actually reading them.
-With GET permissions, Label Studio can read the data and extract your JSON files appropriately.
+If there is only LIST permission, Annotation Hub can scan the bucket for the existence of objects without actually reading them.
+With GET permissions, Annotation Hub can read the data and extract your JSON files appropriately.

 ### Tasks don't load the way I expect

-If the tasks sync to Label Studio but don't appear the way that you expect, maybe with URLs instead of images or with one task where you expect to see many, check the following:
+If the tasks sync to Annotation Hub but don't appear the way that you expect, maybe with URLs instead of images or with one task where you expect to see many, check the following:
 - If you're placing JSON files in [cloud storage](storage.html), place 1 task in each JSON file in the storage bucket.
-If you want to upload a JSON file from local storage into Label Studio, you can place multiple tasks in one JSON file.
+If you want to upload a JSON file from local storage into Annotation Hub, you can place multiple tasks in one JSON file.
 - If you're syncing image or audio files, make sure **Treat every bucket object as a source file** is enabled.

 ### Unable to access local storage when using Windows